-Above hotplate surround should be level with, or above, any adjacent work surface.
+The top of the pan supports should be level with, or above, any adjacent work surface.
 A gap of 75 mm should be left between each side of the cooker ABOVE the hotplate level and any adjacent vertical surface.

 For non-combustible surfaces (such as unpainted metal or ceramic tiles), this can be reduced to 25 mm.